Hala959/manga-store-/README.md

 ### https://xd.adobe.com/view/d08527dd-dfb9-4ada-be98-150784bf508b-85d6/

+### How to run app
+- run server
+- run mongod
+- open the broswer on Localhost:3002
 ##### Technical Used:

 The website is connected to our online Database on MongoDb which all user data is stored and English & Arabic list of words (API).
 A Full Stack MERN website: